mv-kan/go-docker-integ-test/README.md

 # go-docker-integ-test
-Golang with Docker container for integration testing. sssssssssssssssssssssssssssContainer is running inner systemd systemctl (has to be run in container privileged mode) and rsyslog port is 10123
+Golang with Docker container for integration testing.
+Container is running inner systemd systemctl (has to be run in container privileged mode) and rsyslog port is 10123.